sahrialihsani/Submission-2-Fundamental/README.md

 # Submission-2-Fundamental
-This is an project to complete Dicoding's Android Fundamental Course.
+This is a project to complete Dicoding's Android Fundamental Course.